-The speed at which an average human can run depends on a few factors.
-The first is distance.
-Humans can run relatively fast over short distances at speeds of up to about 25 km/h (16 mp/h) over 100 meters.
-Over longer distances, the average speed of a human decreases.
+The speed at which an average human can run firstly depends on the distance.
+Humans can run short distances over 100 meters at speeds of up to 25 km/h (16 mp/h).
+Over longer distances, the average speed decreases significantly.

 Bears are predators, not prey animals.
-While black bears rarely chase down other animals for food, whereas grizzly bears and polar bears will.
+While black bears rarely chase down other animals for food, grizzly bears and polar bears will.
 Bears will also use their speed to escape from predators.

 Bears have huge, muscular legs that help to propel them forward at high speeds.
 Bears have longer back legs than front legs, helping them to achieve their fast speeds.

 A myth states that bears can’t run downhill, as their shorter forelegs will cause them to fall.
 This is a myth and is false.
 In this article from the National Parks Service, J.M.Mackenzie described Clubfoot, a famous grizzly bear, as “able to keep pace with a horse going downhill, but not uphill.”
 Bears get quicker as they go downhill.

 Usain Bolt is a multi-time World record holder runner.
 He has broken the world record for the fastest time, over 100 meters and 200 meters.
 His speed was clocked at 44.72 km/h (27.8 mph) on 16 August 2009.
 The speed was taken between the 60 and 80 meters part of the 100 meters sprint.